TahaDataAlchemy/Projects-Of-Data-Science/END TO END MLOPS PROJECT/Readme.md

     Catches and logs any exceptions that occur during the model training and evaluation process.
     Raises a CustomException with the error message if an exception is encountered.
     This module is essential for training and selecting the best regression model for a given dataset, ensuring that the most accurate model is saved for future predictions.

+**Predicted Pipeline**
+        This class is responsible for Predicting Custom Data input by Users